jarvisar/interpreter/README.md

 ### Running from a File

 The interpreter can also read expressions from a file and execute them.
-To do so, create a file with a `.jlang` extension and put your expressions in the file, one per line.
-For example, if you create a file called `example.jlang` with the following contents:
+To do so, create a file with a `.jlang` extension and enter expressions in the file, one per line.
+For example, after creating a file called `example.jlang` with the following contents:

 	# Define variables here
 	x = 8